 Rejoice always, pray constantly, give thanks in everything; for this is God’s will for you in Christ Jesus (1 Thess.
 5:16-18).

 And yet we don’t.
 I don’t.
 As followers of Jesus, know what a privilege it is to pray.
 We know we ought to pray.
 We have every intention to pray.
+And those that do sometimes pray through The Salvation Garden.
 We have the right acrostic and the empty journal to help us to pray.
 And yet we don’t pray.
 Why might that be?

 There are, of course, all the logistical reasons for our lack of prayer.
 Kids won’t leave us alone, we don’t have a quiet place, life is too hectic – I get all that.
 But perhaps there are also other reasons for our lack of prayer – reasons that have less to do with our daily schedules, and more to do with the condition of our hearts.
 I think there are, and we can see these reasons by looking through the lens of the way that the act of prayer is meant to shape us.

 So look first at the way Jesus taught us to pray: